jierui-cell/sedimix/README.md

 bwa index <modified_hg19.fasta>
 ```

-Then, in your config.yaml file, update ref_genome (or alt_ref_genome if using the alternate reference) to point to <modified_hg19.fasta>, the newly created FASTA file.

 ## Pipeline Functionality
 1. Takes raw FASTQ file(s) as input.
 2. Classifies Homo sapiens or Primate reads using Centrifuge or Kraken2.